Skip to main content

 }

-• Only existing and active pools will allow the process to go through the rest of the flow.
+• Only existing and active pools will allow the process to proceed.

-• When the collateral tokens are transferred to the contract, a borrowing record is added to save the borrowing information and some pool values updates will occur like the amount the pool has lent and the new total collateral token amount the pool has.
+• When collateral tokens are transferred to the contract, a borrowing record is created to store the borrowing information, and pool values are updated accordingly.

-• A last safe USDC token transfer is made to the borrower which represent the amount the pool is lending.
+• A final USDC token safe transfer is made to the borrower, representing the borrowed amount.

 {